 Acropolis of Athens

 Set higher than the rest of the city, the Acropolis is the heart of Athens.
 The perfectly sculpted ancient marble buildings and stunning views of the city provide a memorable experience.
-The most famous monument is the Parthenon which is a testament to craftsmanship during the height of the city's power.
+The most famous monument is the Parthenon which is a testament to craftsmanship during the height of the Ancient Greece's power.

 The Acropolis Museum was built in the shadow of the Acropolis itself and is a landmark in its own right.
 The museum’s layout leads visitors along its walkways to discover ancient relics from the surrounding archaeological sites and provides panoramic views of the city.
 Thousands of fascinating artefacts are on display.

 The National Archaeological Museum is the largest of its kind in Greece and remains one of the world's most prominent Ancient Greek museums.
 With a rich collection of historical art dating back to the Prehistoric era, this museum is a must-see.

 Construction first began on this remarkable ancient site in the 6th century BC.
 More than 600 years later, the 104-column temple was completed.
 During the Roman period, the temple was the largest in all of Greece.
 Though the temple later fell into disuse, it is still possible to visit the site of the ruin, where 16 beautiful Corinthian columns remain standing.